storacha/specs/w3-access.md

 }
 ```

-After receiving an email and approving authorization agent on new device receives delegation allowing agent to sign delegations via local (non-extractable) `did:key:zAli` key
+After receiving an email and clicking a link to approve authorization, an agent on a new device receives a delegation allowing that agent to sign delegations via local (non-extractable) `did:key:zAli` key

 ```ts
 {